B.H. & K.M. et al v. Easton Area School District

 In November 2010, Jennifer Hawk and Amy McDonald Martinez filed a lawsuit against Easton School District, in Pennsylvania, in response to what they felt was the unlawful suspension of their daughters.
 Their daughters were punished for wearing “I ♥ Boobies” bracelets in order to promote breast cancer awareness.
 In February 2011, the U.S. District Court for the Eastern District of Pennsylvania agreed with the students that the bracelets are not lewd or vulgar and are protected speech.
 The school appealed the decision to the U.S. Court of Appeals for the Third Circuit.

 In 2011, the SPLC filed a brief (along with ARN attorney and former SPLC legal fellow Wayne I. Pollock of Dechert LLP) on behalf of the students arguing that the trial court’s decision gives school administrators excessive power to censor independent student speech.
-The brief cite studies that show schools are often too quick to suspend over minor issues and that a suspension can have irreversible consequences on a student’s life.
-The brief also rejects the district court’s view cite precedent for a narrow interpretation of Frasier and that this case does not fall into it.
-This case does not fall under the Bethel School District v.
+The brief cites studies that show schools are often too quick to suspend over minor issues and that a suspension can have irreversible consequences on a student’s life.
+The brief also argues that this case does not fall under the Bethel School District v.
 Fraser rule because most people would not consider the word “Boobies” lewd or offensive.
-But even if we assumed that was not the case, surely fighting breast cancer is an activity with redeeming value?
+Even if the bracelets are considered lewd, fighting breast cancer is an activity with social redeeming value.